antonvw/wex/src/lsp/README.md

 ### Design Principles

 1. **Integration with existing infrastructure:**
-   - Use `factory::process` for process management
+   - Use `boost::process` for process management
-   - Leverage `Boost.JSON` for JSON-RPC protocol
+   - Leverage `boost.JSON` for JSON-RPC protocol
    - Use existing UI components for diagnostics display

 2. **Event-driven architecture:**